 The project explores the nature, causes and consequences of VAWG and the health outcomes locally and across borders.
 Participatory methods, testimonial interviews, mapping of service provision, theatre production and film were used as tools to explore what happens to women in one of Latin America’s most violent cities and examine how this violence affects relationships and movement across borders between Rio de Janeiro and London.

 The research findings are staggering.
 Here you can see the findings in numbers:

 This was facilitated through collaborating partners – in Rio, Redes da Mare; in London, the Latin American Women’s Rights Service, and People’s Palace Projects, based at QMUL.

-It actively considers the potential for learning from existing community interventions and especially those revolving around theatre and performance, and in creating new interventions to reduce VAWG and reduce the urban public health risks associated with it.
-It also proposes to devise effective tools to increase women and girls’ knowledge about their rights in relation to the experience of violence.
-Thus, it will raise awareness of VAWG transnationally as a means to strengthen and build capacity, compare experiences, promote alternative narratives and impact on policy debates in both countries.
+The study creates new interventions to reduce VAWG and the urban public health risks associated with it.
+It also offers tools to increase women and girls’ knowledge about their rights in relation to the experience of violence, raising awareness of VAWG in both countries.